qutip/qutip-tutorials/tutorials-v5/visualization/distributions.md

 wigner.visualize()
 ```

 It is also possible to calculate the marginal and projection distribution along a given dimension.
-These methods are available for the other distributions below.
+These methods are available for the other distributions below as well.

 ```python
 alpha = 2.0